xmtp/xmtp-dot-org/docs/interactive-tutorial.md

 ---
-sidebar_label: Interactive Tutorial
+sidebar_label: Interactive tutorial
-sidebar_position: 5
+sidebar_position: 2.5
-description: Use this interactive tutorial to learn some of the fundamental concepts involved in building with XMTP.
+description: Learn about the core code you need to build basic messaging with XMTP.
+This interactive tutorial makes real-time calls to the XMTP dev network.
 ---

 import Tutorial from '/src/components/Tutorial'

-# Interactive Tutorial
+# Interactive tutorial

 <Tutorial />